Breed Standard

 The balance of size, power, function, and overall appearance of the Turkish Boz Shepherd is of primary importance.

 Size - All Turkish Boz Shepherds should exhibit the giant and impressive size of the breed.
-The height at the withers averages 31" to 38.5 inches for dogs and 26.5 to 33 inches for bitches.
-Weights average 140-200 plus pounds for dogs and 100-170 pounds for bitches.
-While dogs have been recorded at heights of 41 inches at the withers and 256 pounds, this is considered extreme and should not be bred for.
+The height at the withers averages 32" to 40 inches for dogs and 29 to 35 inches for bitches.
+Weights average 140-250 plus pounds for dogs and 100-170 pounds for bitches.
+The largest we are aware of was Minik a 42 inch male that was a lean 275#

 Proportion - The Turkish Boz Shepherd dog is more massive and powerful, both in physical size and appearance, than the bitch.
 The height-to-length ratio in males is 1:1 to 1:1.2, while a slightly higher ratio is acceptable for bitches, providing she remains proportionate and balanced.